scottmatthewman/CritiCalSuite/CritiCal/Packages/CritiCalIntents/README.md

 ### Swift Concurrency Integration
 All intents and entities are Sendable-compliant and use modern Swift concurrency patterns with MainActor isolation where appropriate, ensuring safe operation within the App Intents framework.

-This design provides seamless system integration while maintaining the clean architecture established by the repository pattern and DetachedEvent types.
+This design provides seamless system integration using DetachedEvent types for efficient, type-safe data passing without conversion overhead.